white-and-red houses

 I’ve been investing and active trading in the stock market for the last 18 years.
 I consider myself relatively successful as a retail investor, but humbly I do not know everything and there’s always more to learn.
 I heard about Fundrise around 2018 when I was beginning my own journey to start investing in real estate and decided to engage in an experiment with Fundrise to see how the platform operates and if this is something that could be worth investing in for others.
 In short, this does and will not work for me, but maybe for others.

 This is not a review of Fundrise, but rather my personal experience (and my opinion) and the performance of Fundrise over a 5 year time period.
 If you are looking for a good review of Fundrise, head over to, Nerdwallet.
-They have greatly write-ups and reviews on Fundrise if you’re looking for that.
+They have great write-ups and reviews on Fundrise if you’re looking for that.

 For starters, here the snapshot of my account when it comes to returns after investing from January 2019 to January 2024: